Mudassar045/iexSmix/README.md

 - Two types of requests can be issued to a server process: calls and casts.
   - A cast is a fire-and-forget type of request—a caller sends a message and immediately moves on to do something else.
 - A call is a synchronous send-and-respond request—a caller sends a message and waits until the response arrives, the timeout occurs, or the server crashes.

+### Chapter 7.
+Building a concurrent system

+This chapter covers

+- Working with the mix project
+- Managing multiple to-do lists
+- Persisting data
+- Reasoning with processes

+#### Working with `mix` tool

+There are no hard rules regarding how files should be named and organized in mix project, but there are some preferred conventions:

+- You should place your modules under a common top-level alias.
+For example, modules might be called `Todo.List`, `Todo.Server`, and so on. - This reduces the chance of module names conflicting when you combine multiple projects into a single system.
+- In general, one file should contain one module.
+Occasionally, if a helper module is small and used only internally, it can be placed in the same file as the module using it.
+If you want to implement protocols for the module, you can do this in the same file as well.
+- A filename should be an underscore (aka `snake`) case of the main module name it implements.
+For example, a `TodoServer` module resides in a `todo_server.ex` file in the lib folder.
+The folder structure should correspond to multipart module names.
+A module called `Todo.Server` should reside in the file `lib/todo/server.ex`.